 Category I (Key Positions)

 Category I renewals require maintaining a minimum monthly salary of RM 10,000.
-Senior management or executive roles must demonstrate continued relevance to company operations.
-Immigration authorities may request evidence of company performance and your contribution to business success.
+Senior management or executive roles must demonstrate ongoing relevance to the company’s operations.
+Immigration authorities may request evidence of the company’s performance and your role in contributing to its success.

 Category II (Managerial/Professional)

-The RM 5,000-9,999 salary range defines Category II compliance.
+The salary range of RM 5,000-9,999 defines Category II compliance.
 Professional qualifications must remain current and relevant to your role.
 Skills assessment may be required to demonstrate ongoing value to your employer.

 Category III (Non-Executive)

 Category III holders face the most stringent renewal limitations.
-Salary compliance within the RM 3,000-4,999 range is mandatory, with maximum two renewals permitted.
-Technical skills demonstration becomes crucial for justifying continued employment need.
+Salary compliance within the RM 3,000-4,999 range is mandatory, with a maximum of two renewals permitted.
+Technical skills demonstration becomes crucial for justifying the continued employment need.

 Read Also: How to Get a Malaysian Work Visa for Foreigners